 If you don’t already know, half the world’s population of Wild Bison can be found in Europe.
 This Bison is the heaviest mammal in Europe, and about three fourth of these are found in Poland in Bialowieza Forest, the Bieszczady Mountains, in Masuria and in West Pomerania.

-Białowieża is one of the largest and the only remaining primaeval forest in Europe today, which is home to about 800 specimens of these European Wild Bison.
+Białowieża is one of the largest and the only remaining primaeval forests in Europe today, which is home to about 800 specimens of these European Wild Bison.
 The forest is a Biosphere Reserve and a UNESCO world heritage site.

 Amidst this dense forest is the tiny village of Białowieża, where you can spend a day or two experiencing the rich Polish countryside.